-8.23.2.2 extpack uninstall
+15.22.2.2 extpack uninstall

-VBoxManage extpack uninstall [--force] <name>
+VBoxManage extpack uninstall [##force] <name>

 Uninstalls an extension pack from the system.
 The subcommand will also succeed in the case where the specified extension pack is not present on the system.
-You can use VBoxManage list extpacks to show the names of the extension packs which are currently installed.
+You can use VBoxManage list extpacks to list the names of the extension packs which are currently installed.